rhel-labs/learn-katacoda/session-recording-tlog/step2.md

-# Configuring and activating session recording
+# Logging in and navigating Web Console

 Now that the required software is installed, it is time to configure and enable terminal session recording.
 You will use the Web Console to perform